watsonx-labs-ncee/NCEE-Labs/usecases/service-now/README.md

 After you use create_service_now_incident tool to create multiple incidents, summarize the outputs of the calls to a markdown table.

+Do not create more than five incidents when using tool create_service_now_incident.
+If the user asks to create more than five incidents, ask the user whether it is OK to create the maximum allowed number of incidents which is five.

 The term incident has the same meaning like ticket.

 Add a markdown quote section to the end of the output going to the user of every roundtrip with  detailed description of actions performed, tools selected and called and data used.
 Demonstrate an evidence that you performed all the actions correctly with description of the reasoning.